ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 of the incident process's probable root cause identification and service impact analysis.

-In addition, the YANG module defined in this document is intended to automate and streamline incident dispatching at the network layer, but integration with trouble-ticketing management system at the OSS layer is also required.
-Operators should implement a deterministic translation layer between the "ietf-incident" model states and external ticket states (e.g., Open, Assigned, In-Progress, Resolved) to prevent split-brain visibility scenarios where an incident is closed in the network layer but remains active in the ticketing system, or vice versa.
+In addition, the YANG module defined in this document is intended to automate and streamline incident dispatching at the network layer so that integration with trouble-ticketing management system at the OSS layer is required.
+Operators should implement a deterministic translation layer between the "ietf-incident" model states (e.g., raised, cleared, acknowledged) and external ticket states (e.g., Open, Assigned, In-Progress, Resolved) to prevent split-brain visibility scenarios where an incident is closed in the network layer but remains active in the ticketing system, or vice versa.

 This incident data model states that the tuple (name, type and incident-id) corresponds to a single incident instance.
 This means that incident notifications for the